colly-m/colly-m/README.md

 ## Hi there!
 My name is Collins, and I'm a Software & Blockchain Developer well vast in:
-                                        python, typescript, javascript and C Blockchain dev lang:
+                                        python, typescript, javascript and C.

+Blockchain dev lang:
                                         Solidity, clarity and cadence.